 “The final state budget reflects a slightly larger shortfall than we were anticipating,” she wrote in an email.
 “This brings our total shortfall to over $60 million for next year.”

 The district had anticipated state funding to be cut by about 7 percent.
 The final numbers fall in at 8.43 percent, or about $540 per student.
 Pasco serves just under 67,000 students.

 Other funding sources have dried up to combine with the state cuts to create that $60 million shortfall.
 They include a loss of federal stimulus dollars.

 While final figures were still being crunched last week, the school board set a workshop for tomorrow, May 11, at 9:30 a.m.
 During that meeting, the board is expected to start making “decisions about how to absorb this shortfall,” Romagnoli wrote.

-In advance of making any decisions, the district has held a series of public meetings to educate residents about the funding cuts.
+In advance of making any decisions, the district has held a series of to educate residents about the funding cuts.
 Ideas on the table include making cuts to a variety of programs, the possibility of layoffs and more.
-One board member has even floated the idea of a four-day school week.
+One board member has even floated the idea of a.